grafana/k6-docs/src/data/markdown/docs/07 extensions/02 Explanations/extensions-registry.md

 Did you create an extension and want to share it with your fellow k6 users?
 We'd love to spread word of this new feature adding to our [registry](/extensions/get-started/explore/) of available extensions.
-However, before an extension is added to the registry, we must ensure that it meets our quality standards.
+However, before an extension is added to the registry, we must ensure that it is maintained to the registry standard.

 Our desire is to provide the best developer experience when using k6.
 This extends to the extensions ecosystem as well.